Geez, this sunscreen is SO thick. I’d better mix it with some lotion before it turns my face into a greasy, shining pan!

 The younger me used to do that a lot.
 I’d hunt for a sunscreen for weeks but there was always something wrong with them.
 Either they were too thick or they left a white cast on my face that made me look like Caspar The Ghost.

 Mixing a few drops into my fave moisturizer seemed like the perfect solution.
 I’d get sun protection without all the aesthetic side effects.
 Plus, I’d cut my skincare routine shorter to boot.

 If you’re thinking, “That’s a great idea, why haven’t I thought of that myself?,” I’ve got bad news for you.
 Mixing your sunscreen with lotion is a crappy idea.
 Here’s why:

 Why you shouldn’t mix sunscreen with lotion

-In addition, sunscreen formulations are delicate and some of the ingredients present in your moisturizer or foundation may actually compromise the active sunscreen ingredients, making them less or not effective at all.
+- Conflict of ingredients: sunscreens are delicate things.
+Some of the ingredients in your moisturizer or foundation may compromise their UV filters, making them less effective.